hieuvp/learning-automation-tools/xpath/README.md

 1. Launch **Google Chrome** and navigate to <https://www.goshopback.vn/>.
 1. Try to inspect a random web element.

-you can see it has an input tag and attributes like class and id.
-Now, I will use the tag name and these attributes to construct XPath which in turn will locate the search bar.

 <div align="center"><img src="assets/shopback-inspect-elements.png" width="900"></div>

 <br />